 RELATED WAYS TO STOP SPENDING MONEY ON EXPENSIVE FOOD:

 - 10 Cheap And Frugal Crockpot Dinners That Are Sure To Please

 - 14 Simple Dinner Ideas For The Thrifty And Frugal

 13. How To Stop Spending So Much Money When Eating Out

 I love good food.
 If my budget allowed I would eat out multiple times a week.
-I’m a person who enjoys the ambiance of restaurants and the electric flavors of a new dish.
+I’m a person who enjoys the ambiance of restaurants and the eclectic flavors of a new dish.

 However, I know that eating out regularly does not fit into our life goals.
 Achieving financial independence is much more important to us than adding some extra pounds through the food I eat.

-When we do choose to dine out we often times go during the lunch hours when entrees are several dollars cheaper.
+When we do choose to dine out we often eat during the lunch hours when entrees are several dollars cheaper.
 If we are out during the dinner hours I try to order from the happy hour menu or even the appetizer list to save some extra cash.

 14. Travel Size Products

 As you have discovered I am becoming more and more choosy with the items that enter my life.
 I am all for small and compact but you won’t catch me paying money for overpriced travel sized products.
 I do feel that certain travel products have their place in the world but most are a complete waste of money.